If he likes you his texting habits will prove it

 This is the guy that will shoot you a quick text (yes, it may be short and sweet) letting you know that he’s in a work meeting, tied up with family issues that require his attention, going to bed earlier than expected, spending quality time with the “bros”, or quite literally isn’t able to respond because he won’t have signal while he’s on a camping trip in BFE.

-He will want you to know – no. matter. what.
-He will also be comfortable asking for time and space when needed because when he genuinely likes you the last thing he wants is the opportunity for assumptions to jeopardize his genuine intentions and feelings.
+That said, he will also be comfortable asking for time and space when needed because when he genuinely likes you the last thing he wants is the opportunity for assumptions to jeopardize his genuine intentions and feelings.
 So the best thing you can offer is to be that soft place to land when some things may not always go your way, or how you hoped.

 His texts are well-thought-out

-Could I be going a bit over my head with this one?
-Maybe.
-Because the reality is most guys don’t [prefer to] talk, at least not unnecessarily, for the same reason women do.
 It’s not that they don’t enjoy talking to you, but engaging in full-on conversations over text may be taxing.
-I mean, as a neurodivergent introvert, in one breath I can definitely relate.
-So it also wouldn’t be crazy to acknowledge that some guys just aren’t into it as you – the whole full-on texting banter, I mean.
-That doesn’t mean when they do reach out it isn’t thoughtful, meaningful, and reassuring.
-Remember, words aren’t everything – his actions must also align.
+I mean, as a neurodivergent introvert, I can definitely relate.
+So it also wouldn’t be crazy to acknowledge that some guys just aren’t as into it as you – the whole full-on texting banter, I mean.

-Yet for sake of the argument, and thanks to happy-inducing chemicals like oxytocin, serotonin, and dopamine, he’s legit hyped to text it out with you on the reg.
+Yet for sake of the argument, and thanks to happy-inducing chemicals like oxytocin, serotonin, and dopamine, let’s say he’s legit hyped to text it out with you on the reg.
 You might even begin to think it’s poetic.
 And he’s not just dishing all the things you want to hear to fill up his text quota for the day.
 When he texts you, it actually has substance.
 There will be more than just a solid “ya“, “tight“, “K – cool, cool” or “I dOn’T kNoW” in response to everything.
 Besides, it’s true as they say that guys text more regularly (and make the effort to) with those they actually enjoy talking with.

-Sure, sometimes you might wonder if his voice-to-text skills are simply on point (why even complain), but either way, if he’s taking the time to feed the conversation versus simply squashing it with one-word replies – that’s someone willing to go the extra mile in conveying their feelings, or whatever’s going on inside their head.
+Sure, sometimes you might wonder if his voice-to-text skills are simply on point (why even complain) but, either way, if he’s taking the time to feed the conversation versus simply squashing it with one-word replies – that’s someone willing to go the extra mile in conveying their feelings, or whatever’s going on inside their head.

 He can carry the conversation

-And if he isn’t shelling out dead-end responses, then he will also know how to carry the conversation when appropriate.
 Now I’m not exactly a believer in having full-fledged conversations incessantly through text.
 If that’s literally the default way you choose to communicate, you might want to reconsider.
 Texting is to be treated as the appetizer, not the main course (like quality time together face-to-face).
-For LDR, FaceTime and talking on the phone is a step above.
-But texting should never supersede or replace the importance of quality time [talking/connecting] face-to-face, nor should core aspects of your relationship be defined or managed through texting.

-But the guy who is actually into you desires to hear from you and gets the same satisfaction from a response as much as you do.
+That said, if he likes you, like really likes you, he desires to hear from you and gets the same satisfaction from a response as much as you do.
 So if you’re someone who worries you’re being annoying or too much – you can go ahead and release that negative thinking.
 He will ask reciprocating questions and pay greater attention to detail in the things you say (*remember, not what you MEAN) in order to better understand you.

 He checks in with you

-It won’t matter if he saw you yesterday, he’ll want to know how your day is going today.
-Granted, this may not be a *guaranteed* daily occurrence, but when the effort is made is where it counts.
 And no, him only reaching out once a week to see what you’re up to and nothing in between is not what I mean, either.
 If you matter to him, you’ll be a priority to him in more ways than one.
-What’s going on and what happens to you in your life also becomes important to him.
-He’ll want to stay up-to-date or in the loop of your own little world, but not in a creepy, obsessive, controlling, or over-bearing way.
+What’s going on and what happens to you in your life also becomes important to him on a regular basis, or *increasingly* as a genuine connection is being made between you.

-It’s about the little things – the finer details.
-You don’t expect him to oblige, read your mind or remember certain things, but alas, he will genuinely make a solid effort.
-He will ask how your grandmother is doing (since you told him about her going to the hospital), he will anxiously assert himself in how your job interview went (instead of waiting in silence for you to spill the deets), he will send you something sweet or funny to cheer you up (because you expressed that you were having a bad day), and he will check up on you when you’re sick to see if there’s anything you need.
+He will ask how your grandmother is doing (since you told him about her going to the hospital), he will anxiously assert himself in how your job interview went (instead of waiting in silence for you to spill the deets), he will send you something sweet or funny to cheer you up (because you expressed that you were having a bad day), and he appoint himself to getting anything you need when you tell him your sick in bed.

 He won’t stir the pot, start or resolve an argument via text

-I can’t say this for many, but if there’s anything I’ve learned in terms of emotional maturity is that there’s a time and place for everything, especially sensitive matters.
-This doesn’t mean every dispute, disagreement, and conflict suddenly becomes irrelevant, insignificant, or null and void simply because you aren’t texting it out in the moment.
-Yet I experienced enough of my fair share of text pettiness in my young adolescence that did more damage than intended.
-In a toxic way, I unconsciously enjoyed it.
-And honestly, I think people really get off on dragging on that sense of adrenaline from arguing or bickering over text.
-Plus, it provides some level of “safety” and comfort for many.
+This doesn’t mean every dispute, disagreement, and confrontation suddenly becomes irrelevant, insignificant, or null and void simply because you aren’t texting it out in the moment.
+I experienced enough of my fair share of text wars and pettiness in my young adolescence that did more damage than intended.

-With that said, you should never attempt to resolve an argument over text.
+Texting was never supposed to replace critical aspects of communication and conflict resolution.
+Therefore, you should never attempt to resolve an argument over text.
 I know you will, anyway, but go ahead and repeat after me: There is no win in a one-legged ass-kicking contest.

 So, yes, the guy who actually likes you – values you [your time, energy, effort, respect] and what you have [together] – will avoid stirring the pot and instead suggest a time and/or place to discuss matters rather than over text.
 He knows that texting has no business being the face of relationship disharmony.